Outlier-robust subsampling techniques for persistent homology: Proposed landmark selection methods

-In practice, we find that $out_{\text{PH}}(y)$, when considering all PH dimensions, is usually determined by dimension 0, where we find the longest non-infinitely persisting features in our data sets.
-To avoid this, one can also apply Algorithm~\ref{alg:PHLandmarks} with restriction to one particular dimension in the PH calculation, for example dimension 1.
-In this case, it is important to note, that one can obtain data points $y$ with $out_{\text{PH}}(y) = 0$.
-To avoid that the order of inclusion of such points in the landmark set is determined by the ordering of the points in the original data set, which could, for example, favour noise points to be added before signal points or vice versa, we ensure that all points with $out_{\text{PH}}(y) = 0$ are randomly permuted in the ordering of the data by PH outlierness.
+When using $out_{\text{PH}}^{1}(y)$ in Algorithm~\ref{alg:PHLandmarks}, it is important to note, that one can obtain data points $y$ that are not super outliers with $out_{\text{PH}}^{1}(y) = 0$.
+To avoid that the order of inclusion of such points in the landmark set is determined by a possibly systematic and non-random ordering of the points in the original dataset, which could, for example, favour noise points to be added before signal points or vice versa, we ensure that all points with $out_{\text{PH}}^{1}(y) = 0$ are randomly permuted in the ordering of the PH outlierness scores.